TongchengOpenSource/smart-doc/docs/diy/config.md

 * default: `7`
 * @since `1.8.8`

-Set the number of allowed recursive executions to avoid some object resolution card owners.
+Set the number of recursive executions to avoid stack overflow.
 ```json
 {
     "recursionLimit": 7